BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 ### Token Pair

-The `x/erc20` module maintains a canonical one-to-one mapping of native Cosmos Coin denomination to ERC20 Token contract addresses (i.e `sdk.Coin` ←→ ERC20), called `TokenPair`.
+The `x/erc20` module maintains a canonical one-to-one mapping of native Butane Coin denomination to ERC20 Token contract addresses (i.e `sdk.Coin` ←→ ERC20), called `TokenPair`.
 The conversion of the ERC20 tokens ←→ Coin of a given pair can be enabled or disabled via governance.